jeremykendall/php-domain-parser/README.md

     - `Rules::ICANN_DOMAINS`, to validate against the PSL ICANN DOMAINS section only.
     - `Rules::PRIVATE_DOMAINS`, to validate against the PSL PRIVATE DOMAINS section only.

 By default, the `$section` argument is equal to `Rules::ALL_DOMAINS`.
 If an unsupported section is submitted a `Pdp\Exception` exception will be thrown.

-**WARNING: The `Pdp\Rules::resolve` does not validate the submitted host.
-You are require to use a host validator prior to using this library.**

 The `Pdp\Rules::resolve` returns a `Pdp\Domain` object.